If you’re already a Hitchhiker, log in to access this content.

 For many product areas, you will see an “Overview Screen” when you click on the top navigation.
 This screen is designed to give you a quick synopsis of the health and activity of that product.
 If there are any to-dos, you should see those surfaced at the top, while analytics and insights might be below.

-Much of the configuration and options for the products are accessible via Account Settings.
+Much of the configuration and options for the products and overall account are accessible via Account Settings.
 You can access account settings by hovering over your name at the top right of the navigation and clicking on Account Settings.

 The account settings will automatically drop you in your Personal Settings.
 On the left navigation, you can find the other setting screens organized by product area.